awsdocs/amazon-aurora-user-guide/doc_source/postgresql-ml.md

 SageMaker model endpoints are scoped to an individual account and are not public\.
 The `endpoint_name` URL doesn't contain the account ID\.
 SageMaker determines the account ID from the authentication token that is supplied by the SageMaker IAM role of the database instance\.

-## Manually Setting up IAM Roles for SageMaker and Amazon Comprehend Using the AWS CLI<a name="postgresql-ml-connect-cli"></a>
+## Manually setting up IAM roles for SageMaker and Amazon Comprehend using the AWS CLI<a name="postgresql-ml-connect-cli"></a>

 **Note**
 If you use the AWS Management Console, AWS does the IAM setup for you automatically\.
-In this case, you can skip the following information and follow the procedure in [Automatically Connecting an Aurora DB Cluster to AWS Services Using the Console](#postgresql-ml-connect-console)\.
+In this case, you can skip the following information and follow the procedure in [Automatically connecting an Aurora DB cluster to AWS services using the console](#postgresql-ml-connect-console)\.

 Setting up the IAM roles for SageMaker or Amazon Comprehend using the AWS CLI or the RDS API consists of the following steps: